Muhammad Musa (general): Retirement and Politics

 At the time of his retirement in 1966, General Musa was a famed and popular military figure which led President Ayub Khan to appoint him as the Governor of West Pakistan.
 News of the appointment was met with enthusiasm by the West Pakistani people.
-In 1967, he became Governor of West Pakistan until submitting his resignation on 2 March 1969 when General Yahya Khan imposed martial law to takeover the presidency.
+In 1967, he became Governor of West Pakistan until submitting his resignation on 2 March 1969 when General Yahya Khan imposed martial law to take over the presidency.

 From 1969 to 1984, he settled in Karachi while receiving a military pension.
 In 1985, he became active in national politics on a Pakistan Muslim League platform led by Prime Minister M. K. Junejo.
 He was appointed as Governor of Balochistan by the President Zia-ul-Haq after the general elections held in 1985.
 After the general elections held in 1988, Governor Musa controversially dissolved the provincial assembly on the then-Chief Minister Zafarullah Khan Jamali's advice.

 However, the Balochistan High Court restored the provincial assembly amid public condemnation of the Governor's move.
 The step towards dissolving the assembly was believed to have been taken with the consent of the President and Prime Minister.

 On 12 March 1991, General Musa died while in office and per accordance to his wishes, he was buried in Mashhad, Razavi Khorasan, Iran.
 In his honour, the provincial Balochistan government established a vocational school, the General Muhammad Musa Inter-College (GMMIC), in Quetta, Pakistan in 1987.